datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 ## Configuration Notes
 1. Refer [Microsoft AD App Creation doc](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal) to create a Microsoft AD Application.
 Once Microsoft AD Application is created you can configure client-credential i.e. client_id and client_secret in recipe for ingestion.
 2. Enable admin access only if you want to ingest dataset, lineage and endorsement tags.
-Refer section [Admin Access Vs Data Ingestion](#admin-access-vs-data-ingestion) for more detail.
+Refer section [Admin Ingestion vs. Basic Ingestion](#admin-ingestion-vs-basic-ingestion) for more detail.

     Login to Power BI as Admin and from `Admin API settings` allow below permissions